“A heavy period is when you lose lots of blood each period.

 If you have heavy menstrual bleeding, it may be in your best interest to choose to talk to your health care provider about this.
 In Heavy Menstrual Bleeding (Menorrhagia): Living With – When Do You Call Your Healthcare Provider If You Suspect Heavy Period Bleeding? the (United States) Cleveland Clinic explain:

-You should also schedule an appointment if you notice that you’re having to double-up on menstrual products or if you’re skipping activities you enjoy because of heavy bleeding”.13
+You should also schedule an appointment if you notice that you’re having to double up on menstrual products or if you’re skipping activities you enjoy when you’re on your period”.14

 The Mayo Clinic also note: